 Research has found that too much context switching reduces the performance of the next task someone works on, and if you expect your team to jump between different channels and contexts all day, their productivity will undoubtedly be reduced, and their performance will be lowered too.

 The more you can do to reduce context switching, the more your team can focus on delivering exceptional support to your customers.

 Automation can help you bring all channels to one place.
-For example, in Richpanel you can connect your company email, live chat, Facebook, Instagram and WhatsApp accounts, and have all messages compiled into one place for your agents to manage them. learn more Multi-Channel Helpdesk
+For example, in Richpanel you can connect your company email, live chat, Facebook, Instagram and WhatsApp accounts, and have all messages compiled into one place for your agents to manage them.
+Learn more about Multi-Channel Helpdesk.

 It’s vital to understand that automation won’t completely take over your customer service operations.
 You’ll never fully replace your dedicated support team with automation.

 There will always be complex issues that require a human touch to resolve.
 The key is that automation will help reduce the number of tickets that require agent intervention, freeing your team up to focus on the most important tickets.